udu3324/udu3324/README.md

-# i am udu3324, a cloud in the sky
+# i am udu3324, a not loading jpeg
 Hey!
 Check out my pinned repositories as they are very cool.

 Favorite Languages: